-If the airline you are flying with has wifi then you will find instructions on how to connect on their website, on a card in front of your seat or in their inflight magazine.
+If the airline you are flying with has wifi then you will find instructions on wifi connectivity on their website, on a card in front of your seat or in their inflight magazine.
 If not, you can just ask a member of the cabin crew.

 Can you make a WhatsApp voice or video call on a plane?

-Generally a plane’s wifi is only fast enough to allow sending and receiving texts, sending and receiving emails, perhaps accessing Facebook and other low data usage functions.
+Generally a plane’s wi-fi is only fast enough to allow you to receive and send text messages, sending and receiving emails, perhaps accessing Facebook and other low data usage functions.

 Given time I have no doubt that the speeds will increase to the point where almost all functions you use will be available, just as it is in your home or office.